alessiorubicini/SwiftSessions/README.md

     await Session.close(c2)
     ```

-    The main pro of this style is code simplicity since it doesn't require indenting more and more every time a primitive is called, while the main con is missing support to complete type inference.
+    - Pros: Simplicity, particularly for avoiding deep indentation.
+	- Cons: Incomplete type inference support.

- Each style provides a unique approach to handling session-based binary communication, and comes with its own pros and cons.
-By supporting both styles, SwiftSessions allows you to choose the best approach (or both of them in a hybrid way!) according to your needs and coding preferences.
+Each style provides a unique approach to handling session-based binary communication and comes with its own pros and cons.
+By supporting both styles, SwiftSessions allows you to choose the best approach (or use both in a hybrid way!) according to your needs and coding preferences.

 For additional examples, see the [Tests](Tests) folder.

 ### Client/Server Architecture

-While the library can be used in a straightforward and concise manner, creating disposable sessions as seen in the previous examples, it also supports a client/server architectural style.
+Instead of creating disposable sessions as seen in the previous examples, you can also initialize sessions using a client/server architectural style.

-A **server** is responsible for creating and managing multiple sessions that can handle a specific behavior or protocol.
-Many **clients** can be spawned and used with the same server to interact dually according to that defined behavior.
+A **server** is responsible for creating and managing multiple sessions that can handle a specific protocol.
+Many **clients** can be spawned and used with the same server to interact dually according to that defined protocol.
 This allows to define a protocol's side only once, and use it as many times as we want.

 ```swift
 // Server side